CodeTerrorist/aviationHub/README.md

 The app will open at [http://localhost:3000](http://localhost:3000).

+---

+## Important Notes

+- **METAR API Status:**
+  The API used to fetch METAR data is currently **down**.
+As a result, the METAR lookup feature will not return live data until the API is restored.

+- **Database Provided:**
+  This project includes a sample database file for demonstration and evaluation purposes, as it is part of a university project.
+You can find the database file in the project root or in the `db/` folder.

+---

 ## METAR Lookup Feature

 To fetch METAR data, the app uses a CORS proxy.